AuthZ - gRPC Service-level Authorization

 Introduction

-This blog focuses on gNSI, which is a gRPC based security framework that manages AAA on a network device.
+This blog focuses on gNSI, which manages AAA operations on gRPC Services on a network device.
 AAA refers to:

 - Authentication: Getting access to the system.